 Apple cider vinegar is a polarizing topic.
 Most people I know gag at the mere sight (uh, smell) of it.
 Just about everyone else loves the stuff.
-I personally consider myself a tweener: I don’t love it but I can drink it without making a face.
-I’ll gladly sip some before meals, toss it in salad dressings and make a wicked cold remedy with it.
-But just like other fermented foods, I’ve found that homemade apple cider vinegar is better and cheaper than the store bought kind.
-Plus you don’t need a starter culture or any fancy equipment to make it.
-Just a jar, apples and some sugar water.
-Seriously, it’s fool proof.
+I personally consider myself a rare tweener: I don’t love it but I can drink it without making a face.
+I’ll sip some before meals, toss it in salad dressings and make a wicked cold remedy with it, while constantly reminding myself that it's good for me.

 I hate to break it to you, but a lot of the ACV you find in supermarkets is pasteurized and highly processed.
 That means that all of the beneficial bacteria is long gone before it even gets to you.
 And while it still works well for cleaning, you can kiss all the health benefits goodbye.